playfulprogramming/playfulprogramming/content/blog/ffg-fundamentals-dependency-injection/index.md

 This is similar to how a component will try to find the closest source of data for a requested data type in the component tree.

-# Finding Specific Injected Values
+# Finding Specific Injected Values {#finding-specific-injected-values}

 Just because we can have multiple providers throughout an application doesn't mean that there's not an order to how your component grabs specifically requested data.